-This study is being conducted at the Central Grasslands Research Extension Center in Kidder County northwest of Streeter, N.D.
+This study is being conducted at the Central Grasslands Research Extension Center in Stutsman County northwest of Streeter, N.D.
 The pastures have been used for a variety of grazing experiments in the past, but in years prior to this study, these pastures received only light grazing in the summer months.
 In 2009 and 2010, these pastures were stocked lightly in mid-May.
 Half of the animals were removed in late June or late July, and the rest remained until late September to mid-October.

-Kentucky bluegrass had become dominant, with foliar cover averaging about 30 percent and frequency of occurrence (in 25- by 25-centimeter [cm] frames) averaging 90 percent in 2011 on the sites selected for vegetation monitoring.
+Kentucky bluegrass had become dominant, with foliar cover averaging about 30 percent and frequency of occurrence (in 25- by 25-centimeter [cm] frames) averaging 90 percent in 2011 on our monitored sites.

 In 2011, six pastures of about 40 acres each were assigned to one of two treatments: early intensive grazing and seasonlong grazing.
 Livestock were not rotated among pastures, and each pasture received the same treatment each year.
-On the early intensive treatment, 41 to 50 head of cattle were stocked in each pasture as early as possible after Kentucky bluegrass greened up (as early as mid-April) and were removed when 30 percent of the native species received some grazing (Table 1).
+On the early intensive treatment, 41 to 50 head of yearling cattle were stocked in each pasture after Kentucky bluegrass greened up (as early as mid-April) and were removed when 30 percent of the native species received some grazing (Table 1).
 Beginning with 2014, the cattle were removed after 1.2 months.

-On the season-long treatment, 15 to 19 head were placed on each pasture in mid-May and removed between the end of August and mid-September, with the objective of grazing at a moderate stocking rate.
-Beginning with 2014, the cattle were placed on the season-long treatment at the same time they were stocked on the early intensive treatment.
-The actual stocking rates have been between 0.96 and 1.85AUMs/acre.
-The overall objective is to achieve a similar grazing pressure on the early intensive pastures as on the season-long pastures but in a shorter period of time (Table 1).
+On the season-long treatment, 15 to 19 head of yearling cattle were placed on each pasture in mid-May and removed between the end of August and mid-September, with the objective of grazing at a moderate stocking rate.